← My Learning Podcast

 Sarah

-What's the "advertise" step about?
+What's step three?

 Sarah

-Why does interpretation matter?
+Why does this step matter?

 Sarah